Gaëtan Dugas

-Gaëtan Dugas (/fr/; February 20, 1952 – March 30, 1984) was a Canadian flight attendant claimed to be "patient zero" during the AIDS epidemic, popularized notably by Randy Shilts's 1987 book And the Band Played On.
+Gaëtan Dugas (/fr/; February 20, 1952 – March 30, 1984) was a Canadian flight attendant widely claimed to be "patient zero" for the North American AIDS epidemic, as popularized notably by Randy Shilts's 1987 book And the Band Played On.
 The claim has been refuted through subsequent scientific scrutiny.
 Genetic analysis later determined that several thousand gay men already had HIV in the United States prior to Dugas' own infection.

-Dugas worked as a flight attendant for Air Canada and died in Quebec City in March 1984 as a result of kidney failure caused by AIDS-related infections.
+Dugas worked as a flight attendant for Air Canada.
+He died in Quebec City in March 1984 as a result of kidney failure caused by AIDS-related infections.
 In March 1984, a study tracked Dugas, along with other gay and bisexual men, to indicate his role in a particular cluster of 40 AIDS cases in the United States.
-He was named "Patient O" with "O" standing for "Out-of-California", however And the Band Played On later used the term "Patient 0" standing for "zero" and put significant media focus on Dugas.
+He was named "Patient O" with "O" standing for "Out-of-California".

+And the Band Played On later used the term "Patient 0" standing for "zero" and put significant media focus on Dugas.
 A 2016 study confirmed that Dugas did not bring HIV to the United States, and he was not Patient Zero, via genetic analysis of stored blood samples, supported by historical detective work.

 1984 cluster study

 A 1984 paper linked 40 AIDS patients by sexual contact.
 Of those patients, Dugas was the first to experience an onset of symptoms of AIDS.
 In the above graph, Dugas is represented by the number 0.
 Because Dugas was very forthcoming in helping researchers, Michael Worobey concludes there may be ascertainment bias in the study.

-A Centers for Disease Control and Prevention (CDC) study published in The American Journal of Medicine in 1984 titled Cluster of Cases of the Acquired Immune Deficiency Syndrome examined the sexual contacts of gay men infected with AIDS to determine if their histories were consistent with the hypothesis that AIDS was caused by an infectious agent.
-A graph included with the paper traced the sequence of infection among 40 men and labelled one of the nodes as "Patient 0" (with other nodes including the place of residence and a number indicating the sequence in which they developed AIDS symptoms, such as "NY 14").
+A 1984 Centers for Disease Control and Prevention (CDC) study published in The American Journal of Medicine titled Cluster of Cases of the Acquired Immune Deficiency Syndrome, examined the sexual contacts of gay men infected with AIDS to determine if their histories were consistent with the hypothesis that AIDS was caused by an infectious agent.
+A graph included with the paper traced the sequence of infection among 40 men, and labelled one of the nodes as "Patient 0", with other nodes including the place of residence and a number indicating the sequence in which they developed AIDS symptoms, such as "NY 14".
 The paper later stated:

 If the infectious-agent hypothesis is true, Patient 0 may be an example of a "carrier" of such an agent.
 He had had sexual contact with eight other AIDS patients and was the possible source of AIDS for at least three of them.
 Two of these three men had been his partners before he had overt signs of Kaposi's sarcoma.

-The researchers later stated they had originally intended to designate Dugas as "Patient O", with "O" standing for "Out-of-California" but at some point it was changed to a "0".